XavJad597/memory_unasat/README.md

 You can either use Amazon Corretto or Oracle JDK.

 ### Step 2.
 Download the project from Github
-The Project is uploaded on Microsoft Github
+The Project is uploaded on  Github

 ### Step 3.
 Run the project
 Run the project in your IDE or text editor.